MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 ...
 ```

-**shorthand** is the short description you want to use for your namespace, in this case 'wwi'.
-ADD NAMESPACE DEFINITION IN CONCEPTS
+**shorthand** is the short description you want to use for your namespace, in this case 'wwi'

-**namespaceuri** is the reference URI for the namespace you are using MORE DETAIL TO FOLLOW.
+**namespaceuri** is the reference URI for the namespace you are using

-**types** is where we get into the bones of the ontology definition, and you describe the properties you want your entities to have.
+**types** is where we get into the bones of the ontology definition, and you describe the properties you want your entities to have

 Within **types** we see that the first definition is for the 'Cities' entity type, and it begins: